hjpotter1/hjpotter1/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on [KLOOK](https://www.klook.com)
+- 🔭 I’m currently working on [JAPAN]
-- 🌱 I’m currently learning Kubernetes and Istio
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...